Bouteloua/READme-FOR-CollectionSpace-4.1/README.md

-#Installing systems

-##Installing CollectionSpace 4.1 on ubuntu 14.04 LTS
+#Installing CollectionSpace 4.1 on ubuntu 14.04 LTS

-###System Requirement for CollectionSpace 4.1
+##System Requirement for CollectionSpace 4.1
 * PostreSQL 9.1
 * JDK 7 (Java SE 1.7) (CollectionSpace 3.2.1 or higher.)
 * Ant 1.8.2 or higher